SciTech Oncology Product Pipeline

 SciTech is developing several novel nanoparticle formulations of fenretinide for treating a broad range of cancers from lymphomas and lung cancer to prostate, pancreatic, breast and colon cancers as well as topical formulations for the treatment of various pre-cancerous and cancer conditions of the skin.

-SciTech’s lead drug product ST-001 nanoFenretinide is targeted for the treatment of T-cell non-Hodgkin's lymphoma (NHL).
+SciTech’s lead drug candidate ST-001 nanoFenretinide is targeted for the treatment of T-cell non-Hodgkin's lymphoma (NHL).
 The company has submitted an Investigational New Drug (IND) Application for ST-001 nanoFenretinide in the treatment of NHL; and, the IND has recently been approved by the U.S. FDA.
 The FDA has granted Orphan Drug Status for ST-001 nanoFenretinide in the treatment of two types of non-Hodgkin’s lymphoma (NHL): peripheral T-cell lymphoma (PTCL) and cutaneous T-cell lymphoma (CTCL).

 Utilizing the results from its Phase 1 NHL clinical study, SciTech will initiate a clinical trial for the treatment of small cell lung cancer (SCLC) with its nanoparticle formulation of fenretinide (nanoFenretinide).

 The fact that nanoparticle formulations of fenretinide can also be incorporated into topical products has led to the development of nanoFenretinide formulations for the treatment of various pre-cancerous and cancer conditions of the skin (ST-002 nanoFenretinide).

 In addition to ST-001 nanoFenretinide for the treatment of NHL and the ST-002 nanoFenretinide topical formulation, SciTech is currently targeting nanoFenretinide (fenretinide) formulations for the followinng cancer indications: